trisulnsm/dinodoc/trisuldocs/docs/ug/cg/resolve.md

 If for some reason you are not able to see hostnames in Trisul, try these steps.

 1. Check if there are any errors in the log.
-Go to *Admin -> Web server logs -> Background Tasks Log*
+Go to *Admin &rarr; Web server logs &rarr; Background Tasks Log*
 2. Check if crontab is enabled.
 Type `crontab -l` to check entries
 3. Check if DNS works, click on any IP to bring up key dashboard, then click on *Resolve*